CZ-NIC/fred-docs/AdminManual/RegistryInitialization.rst

 Preparing the accounting subsystem
 ----------------------------------

-.. only:: mode_structure

-   .. todo:: move to Features as a Warning

-      The work with the accounting subsystem might be a little tricky because it is tightly tied to the context of the financial and commercial laws of the Czech Republic (esp. the VAT handling and invoice essentials).
-      Therefore it may not be fully (or at all) suitable for your environment.

-..
-NOTE Expand on this?
-This warning should be mentioned sooner.
+The accounting subsystem allows you to set prices for operations, charge Registrars for these operations, keep track of their credit and create bills (invoices) for them.

+All these functions are built-in and on by default.

 You can **turn charging off**: find the ``[rifd]`` section in the server configuration and set ``epp_operations_charging = false``.
 Then you don't